jxe/jxe.github.com/the-fates/changing-fates.md

 Her sister Decima is not currently under suspicion and may remain a free and active Fate.

+When Charon leaves with Nona, Apollo will stride quickly away in another direction, as if called.

-Charon will take Nona to the Hidden Institute by riding the U8 with her to U Schönleinstr and then walking along the canal to Weigandufer 28, back house, 1st floor, where you'll meet Cerberus who will lock her in a dungeon.
+CHARON, take Nona to the Hidden Institute by riding the U8 with her to U Schönleinstr and then walking along the canal to Weigandufer 28, back house, 1st floor, where you'll meet Cerberus who will lock her in a dungeon.
 Make sure to check out the Hidden Institute plaque at the front of the building.